Refunds vs Chargebacks: Know the Differences (for Merchants)

 • Reduce merchant errors like charging incorrect amounts and shipping wrong products.

-• Follow payment security protocols, including enforcing AVS, CVV, and 3DS2
+• Follow payment security protocols, including enforcing AVS, CVV, and 3DS2.

 • Make refunds and return policies clear and visible to customers.